ort-israel/wpmanualtranslation/README.md

         return "LATIN"
 ```
 8. That's it, now wpmanualtranslation supports Spanish.

+## Wordpress plugin support
+1. CM Tooltip Glossary
+2. Contact Form 7

+To add support for new plugins (Only needed if they use new post or tag type):

+Just search for a supported plugin in the code (like CM_TOOLTIP_GLOSSARY_TYPE) and yours.

 ## Project structure
 1. settings.py: Reads the settings from config.txt